pods-framework/pods/readme.txt

 * Feature: New support for Query Monitor now shows Pods debug logs in a QM panel. (@sc0ttkclark)
 * Tweak: Toggle add file button on single file field depending on whether a file is provided yet. #7315 (@heybran)
 * Tweak: Added a `<p>` wrapper for the span-based pagination. (@sc0ttkclark)
 * Removed: PHP support for Pod Templates and Pod Pages has been finally turned off by default (`PODS_DISABLE_EVAL` constant set to `false` can be used to re-enable it).
-It will be completely removed in Pods 3.3 after being deprecated in Pods 2.3. (@sc0ttkclark)
+It will be completely removed in Pods 3.3 after being deprecated back in Pods 2.3. (@sc0ttkclark)
 * Fixed: Improve REST authentication method to support other auth forms when registering fields. #7340 #7341 (@JoryHogeveen, @sc0ttkclark)
 * Fixed: Fix invalid default value for REST API `write_all` option. #7339 (@JoryHogeveen)
 * Fixed: Resolve issue with Taxonomy syncing for relationship fields. #7336 #7334 (@pdclark, @sc0ttkclark)